-for which reason (ULT)
+for which reason (ULT) This is the reason that (UST)

 Paul provides the reason for his suffering by referring back to his status as an apostle.
 Alternate translation: "because I am an apostle"

 I also suffer these things (ULT)

 Paul does not mention the specific things that he is suffering, but from the context of the letter, the implication is that he is referring to suffering as a prisoner.
 Alternate translation: "I also suffer as a prisoner" (See: Assumed Knowledge and Implicit Information)